AhimasRapidInnovation/study/ethereum/README.md

 Smart contract cannot be delete by default and interaction with them are `irreversible`

+### Creation of smart contract and deployment

+* Solidity

+* Vyper

+Should have enough `ETH` to deploy the `contract`
+Deploying a `smart contract` technically a `transaction` so neet specigy `GAS` and gas cost higher for `contract`

+### Permissionless

+Program must be compiled before they can be deployed so that `Ethereum's` virtual machine can interpret and store the contract

+### Composability

+Can call other smart contracts in smart contract

+### Limitation

+Smart contracts cannot send `http` request to get other informartion use `oracle` to get around this

+### Mutli-Sig Contracts

+Smart contract that require multiple valid signature to execute a transaction Useful for avoiding single points of failure

+Divide  responsibility for contract execution and key managment between multiple parties

+It requires `N` signatures out of `M` posiible acceptable signature (where  N <=M and M > 1)

+majority of key-holders must agree and sign in order for the contract to execute.

 ## EVM (Ethereum virtual Machine)

 Single entity maintained by thousands of connected computers running an `ethereum` client